 Services for retired members

-- entitlement to apply for benevolence assistance in the unfortunate event of the former member and/or his financial dependants experiencing hardship.
+- entitlement to apply for benevolence assistance in the unfortunate event of the former member and/or their financial dependants experiencing hardship.

 Subscription for retired members

-Many retirees choose to pay a small subscription to continue in membership of NASUWT as a Retired Member.
+Many retirees choose to pay a small subscription to continue in membership of the NASUWT as a retired member.

-This involves informing the NASUWT Membership Department at Rednal of their change of status, following which they will be sent a letter of invitation to join their local Retired Members' Association (RMA) and their subscription will be collected by direct debit, as before.
+This involves informing the NASUWT Membership Team of their change of status, following which you will be sent a letter of invitation to join your local Retired Members' Association (RMA) and your subscription will be collected by direct debit, as before.
+You can call the Membership Team on 03330 145550 or email firstname.lastname@example.org.

 Members who take phased retirement should continue as full members of the NASUWT, including by reducing their membership subscription to a part-time full membership subscription, as appropriate.

-This involves informing the NASUWT Membership Department at Rednal of their change in status.
+This involves informing the NASUWT Membership Team of your change in status.
+You can call them on 03330 145550 or email email@example.com.

 This also applies to members who retire fully and then return to teaching on a supply basis.